 Ken Hurst Park borders the north of Jandakot Airport, adjoining Conservation Precinct 1A.
 The properties are separated by fire breaks and a service road (Leeming Road).
 This service road was one option being considered for the alignment of the future East Link Road, but is unlikely to be the preferred route.
 Should the East Link Road be developed between the two properties, fencing and underpass requirements will be considered in the design phase.
-Should the East Link Road alignment not impact the boundary, JAH will liaise with the City of Melville to determine if any additional measures are required to aid wildlife connectivity between the two properties.
-The current fencing separating the properties, which includes sections of recently upgraded 1.8m chain mesh fencing and older sections of 1.2m stock fence, allows for limited movement of quenda and, to a lesser extent, Western Brush Wallabies and Western Grey Kangaroos.
-Upgrading the 1.2m stock fence includes measures to maintain a wildlife corridor.
-Other factors that need to be taken into account when developing future wildlife corridors include:
+The remaining section of 1.2m stock fence on the Precinct 1A northern boundary has been upgraded to a chain mesh security fence, with wallaby gates installed to maintain existing wildlife corridors.
+Factors that need to be taken into account when developing future wildlife corridors include: